PI-H2T: Enhancing Long-Tailed Visual Recognition with Permutation-Invariant and Head-to-Tail Feature Fusion: Methodology

 \begin{remark} H2TF generates two mutually restraining forces. \end{remark} To simplify the analysis, we select two classes, namely the head and tail classes, without loss of generality.

-\begin{proof} Firstly, we analyze the inequality relationship derived by correctly classifying tail samples and H2TF head samples.
+\begin{proof} We first analyze the inequality relationships for correctly classified tail samples and H2TF head samples.
 For correctly classified tail samples, the inequality $z_t > z_h$ holds.
 For H2TF head samples, we have $\tilde{z}_h > \tilde{z}_t$, where $\tilde{z}_i = w_i\tilde{f}_i$ represents the H2TF logit of class $i$.
 Consequently, the following inequality can be established:

 By adding Eq.~(\ref{eq:correct_tail}) to Eq.~(\ref{eq:H2TF_head}), we derive